amadeus4dev/developer-guides/docs/faq.md

 The room type code is a 3-character identifier that indicates the room type category, the number of beds, and the bed type.
 However, some hotels may not follow this pattern and instead use custom types.
 In such cases, the room description is the best way to understand the room type.

+### How do I cancel a hotel?

+There is no way to cancel hotel bookings through the APIs.
+This needs to be done offline by ringing the hotels.

+### Why is Hotel Search returning empty responses ‘{"data": []}’?
+You are returning this because this specific hotel is closed or unavailable for this specific date.
+You can either try to change the check-in date or use the ''includeClosed'' parameter set to ''true''.
+The latter will return further information on the hotel, but you will not be able to book it.

+### Do you return hotel images?
+Hotel images are not available through our Self-Service catalog.

 ## Airline consolidators

 ### What is an airline consolidator?